cwrc/leaf-isle-bagger/README.md

 - `docker compose up -d` to run the container
 - `docker compose exec bagger with-contenv bash` to shell into the container

 See the following as an alternative to specifying an OCI image registry and tag in the Dockerfile: <https://docs.docker.com/build/bake/reference/>.
-As an example, see [isle-buildkit] `bake.hcl`.
+As an example, see [isle-buildkit] `docker-bake.hcl`.

 ---